DHRI-Curriculum/NLTK_DHRI/lessons.md

 ## Corpora

 The first step in gathering insights from texts is to create a **corpus**.
 A corpus is a collection of texts that are somehow related to each other.
-For example, the [Corpus of Contemporary American English](https://corpus.byu.edu/coca/), [Donald Trump's Tweets](http://www.trumptwitterarchive.com/), [digitized newspapers](https://chroniclingamerica.loc.gov/newspapers/), or [books](https://www.gutenberg.org/) in the public domain are all corpora.
+For example, the [Corpus of Contemporary American English](https://corpus.byu.edu/coca/), [Donald Trump's Tweets](http://www.trumptwitterarchive.com/), [text messages](https://byts.commons.gc.cuny.edu/) sent by bilingual young adults, [digitized newspapers](https://chroniclingamerica.loc.gov/newspapers/), or [books](https://www.gutenberg.org/) in the public domain are all corpora.
 There are infinitely many corpora, and, sometimes, you will want to make your own—that is, one that best fits your research question.

 The route you take from here will depend on your research question.
 Let's say, for example, that you want to examine gender differences in writing style.
 Based on previous linguistic research, you hypothesize that male-identified authors use more definitives than female-identified.
 So you collect two corpora—one written by men, one written by women—and you count the number of *the*s, *this*s, and *that*s compared to the number of *a*s, *an*s, and *one*s.
 Maybe you find a difference, maybe you don't.
 We can already see that this is a relatively crude way of going about answering this question, but it is a start.
 (More likely, you'd use a _supervised classification task_, which you will learn about in the [Machine Learning Tutorial](https://www.github.com/DHRI-Curriculum/machine-learning).)